-Options: Off Do not send an APRS beacon when radio is keyed up on s. off loddity Send an APRS beacon when radio is keyed up
+Options: Off Do not send an APRS beacon when radio is keyed up

+Send an APRS beacon when radio is keyed up

-12.11 Encryption ^1
+12.11 Encryption (1)

 Users are allowed to program a maximum of 10 encryption key names and their 2 Byte encryption key values.
 The encryption level (low, middle and high) should be programmed to be the same.
 Otherwise, the encryption value can't be used.
 If the encryption level is programmed to be 'off', this function can't be used.